waelhabbalDev/next-jwt-auth/README.md

 *   **Flexible JWT Algorithms:** Supports both symmetric (`HS256`) and asymmetric (`RS256`) algorithms out of the box.
 *   **Zero-Downtime Key Rotation:** Built-in support for JWT Key Rotation (`kid`) to allow for seamless, zero-downtime secret updates.
 *   **Multi-Factor Authentication (MFA):** Easily add a second factor of authentication to your sign-in flow.
-*   **CSRF Protection:** Optional Double Submit Cookie pattern to protect your Server Actions from Cross-Site Request Forgery.
+*   **Built-in CSRF Protection:** Double Submit Cookie pattern to protect your Server Actions from Cross-Site Request Forgery, enabled by default.
 *   **Rate Limiting:** Pluggable rate-limiting support to protect against brute-force attacks on sign-in.
 *   **Declarative Protection Guards:** Secure your application with a single line of code using `protectPage()`, `protectAction()`, and `protectApi()`.
 *   **Optimized Performance:** Middleware-based request-level caching automatically prevents redundant database checks.